ConnectiveConsulting/ai-workshop/exercises/4.1-instructions/README.md

 1. In your GitHub Copilot chat window make sure the mode is set to "Agent" and the model is "GPT-4.1".

+1. Click the "Add Context" button and add the ``Controllers/HangmanController.cs`` and ``wwwroot/js/game.js`` files.

+    > Copilot doesn't use the file specific instructions unless a matching file is explicitly added to the context, an Agent choosing to read or edit the file doesn't count.
+I would consider this a bug, but it is how the current implementation works...

 1. Enter the following prompt:

     ```